 I have now come to see the mouth as the doorway to the gut.
-My gut wasn’t right, and my mouth was showing signs of disorder.
+My gut wasn’t right, and my mouth was showing signs of a serious disorder.

-In this article, I will discuss how these mouth sores may have been oral manifestations of my unmanaged celiac disease.
+In this article, I discuss how mouth sores may have been oral manifestations of my unmanaged celiac disease all along.

 What are Canker Sores, Cold Sores and Geographic Tongue?

-First, let’s define each of these mouth disorders.
+First, let’s define each of these celiac-related mouth disorders.